onqtam/headjack/src/numbers.md

 - state doesn't need to store the merkle roots & IPFS hashes - merkle proofs can contain block numbers & block hashes -->

-TODO: light clients? in addition to merkle proofs for inclusion of content they would need merkle proofs for the state of which interfaces a user has authorized to post on their behalf in a given block
+TODO: light clients? in addition to merkle proofs for inclusion of content they would need merkle proofs for the state of which applications a user has authorized to post on their behalf in a given block

 <!--